mishaturnbull/SPIFlash/README.md

 spiflash
 ====

 This repository is a GitHub fork of the repository found at [this BitBucket repo](https://bitbucket.org/hudson/spiflash).
 I claim no responsibility/rights for this repo.
-The only change is this line of the `README.md` file; all other files are exactly as they are on the original source.
+See commit log for changes.

 More info: https://trmm.net/SPI_flash